aws-samples/hyperledger-on-kubernetes/eks/README.md

 ## Steps

 ### Step 1: Create a Kubernetes cluster
 You need an EKS cluster to start.
-The easiest way to do this is to create an EKS cluster using the eksctl tool.
-Open the [EKS Readme](../eks/README.md) in this repo and follow the instructions.
-Once you are complete come back to this README.
+The easiest way to do this is to create an EKS cluster using the eksctl tool:

 1. Spin up a [Cloud9 IDE](https://us-west-2.console.aws.amazon.com/cloud9/home?region=us-west-2) from the AWS console.
 In the Cloud9 console, click 'Create Environment'